Large Language Models of Code Fail at Completing Code with Potential Bugs

 \subsection{When Do \codellms Succeed at \bCC?}

-\Figref{fig:case_study_exp_bypass_succeed} shows an example when \codellms ignore the if-else statement to bypass the potential bugs.
-In successful cases, we have observed that either the model ignores the incorrect state and generates the correct completion or takes into account the potential bug in the prefix to generate a completion adapted to it.
+\Figref{fig:case_study_exp_bypass_succeed} shows an example when \codellms ignore the if-else statement to bypass the \pobugs.
+In successful cases, we have observed that either the model ignores the incorrect state and generates the correct completion or considers the \pobug in the prefix to create a completion adapted to it.